johnnovak/johnnovak.site/blog/content/posts/grand-ms-dos-gaming-general-midi-showdown/index.md

   comparing the rock/metal-oriented Doom, Duke Nukem 3D, and Shadow Warrior soundtracks.
 It's not that significant, though, and by no means sounds worse, only different.
-There are other differences too; for example, the string samples are not quite the same either (I find the subjectively inferior compared to the real deal), which is apparent when they are playing in isolation (e.g., the start of the Daggerfall combat music).
+There are other differences too; for example, the string samples are not quite the same either (I find them subjectively inferior compared to the real deal), which is apparent when they are playing in isolation (e.g., the start of the Daggerfall combat music).